codecraftingtools/codecraftingtools.github.io/src/design.rst

 the messages passed between them.
-When designing sofware components, developers should give careful consideration to the format of the messages sent between components in order to make sure that components use **compatible message types** wherever possible.
-Although not strictly required, the use of compatible message types reduces the amount of glue code required to connect components together.
+When designing sofware components, developers should give careful consideration to the format of the messages sent between components in order to make sure that components use **compatible message types** when sending and receiving similar kinds of data.
+Although not strictly required, the use of standardized message types reduces the amount of glue code required to connect components together.
 In the cases where two components with incompatible message types must be connected, hand-coded or auto-generated message converter components must be employed.

 Careful thought should also be given to a component's *interface*, or set of input/output message names and types.
 If two components share